 Sure, you can easily mix butter, flour, sugar, and eggs into something sweet and tasty.
-But what makes baking really special are the less obvious ingredients — maybe it's a high-quality extract or flavoring, or maybe it's splurging on that fancy bar of chocolate that you've been eyeing in the store.
+But what makes baking really special are the less obvious ingredients — maybe it's a high-quality extract or flavoring, or maybe it's splurging on that fancy bar of chocolate you've been eyeing in the store.

 Here are five easy-to-find ingredients that will give your baked goods and dessert recipes extra-special oomph, making them well worth the small investment.

-1. Espresso Powder
+1. Espresso powder

 Instant espresso powder is the unsung hero of deep, dark chocolate cakes.
 A little of the intense coffee powder brings depth to chocolate recipes without being overwhelming, but you can also up the amount if you're inspired to take a mocha route instead.
 It's also great to keep on hand for recipes calling for brewed coffee, especially if you're not the type that typically drinks a lot of it at home.

-2. Chocolate Baking Bars
+2. Chocolate baking bars

 While chocolate chips are a handy pantry staple to have around, nothing beats a real chocolate bar.
-Unlike chocolate chips which have additives and stabilizers to help them keep their shape, pure chocolate bars have unrivaled flavor and versatility.
+Unlike chocolate chips, which have additives and stabilizers to help them keep their shape, pure chocolate bars have unrivaled flavor and versatility.

-You can shave a bar for decorations or cut them into irregular pieces to stir into chocolate chip cookie dough — odd-shaped pieces create random small and large pockets of chocolate and distribute widely and melt beautifully here.
+You can shave a bar for decoration, or cut them into irregular pieces to stir into chocolate chip cookie dough — odd-shaped pieces create random small and large pockets of chocolate and distribute widely and melt beautifully here.

-3. Real Extracts
+3. Real extracts